 Steven Grant, Sensei, is the the Director of the Rockridge Meditation Community in Oakland and also teaches regularly online at Kannonji Zen Retreat in Second Life.
 Steven is an ordained as a priest in both the Soto and Rinzai traditions.
 He has has been practicing Zen formally since 1989 and started leading Zen Groups in Seattle and the Washington State Prison system in 1994.
 His career has transitioned from being an illustrator of cute animals to designing online experiences for folks like Microsoft, Amazon.com and Linden Lab.
 Steven enjoys exploring how koans help us trip into this moment.
 He meets with students locally in the San Francisco East Bay as well an online.
-You can contact Steven through his blog at www.zenbabble.com.
+You can email Steven at firstname.lastname@example.org.

 Joan Sutherland, Roshi, is Senior Teacher Emerita of Pacific Zen Institute and the founder of Awakened Life in Santa Fe, New Mexico; she is the holding teacher for The Open Source, a network of communities and individuals in New Mexico, Colorado, Arizona, and California.
 She is a writer whose work appears frequently in Shambhala Sun and Buddhadharma, and a translator from Chinese and Japanese collaborating with John Tarrant on a new translation of three major koan collections.
 She is deeply involved in re-imagining the koan tradition and exploring its relationship to creativity.
 For more information, please see awakenedlife.org, a community whose motto is enlightenment as a conspiracy of friends.